saurabhrajpurohit/hack_ideas/README.md

 - Firebase is used inplace of api's to store user data and challenges and there votes.
 - I am adding the .env file as well along with the zip file for testing the code locally
 - Redux is used just for user state management
+  - Redux state is not persist at this point of time.
+So, on refresh the user will be loggedout
 - `Material-UI` UI component libraey is used for themeing and ui components
 - `react-router` is used for route management